CEO, OpenAI · Former President, Y Combinator

 The Proof

 If SmithTalk did not work, none of this would exist.
 The campaign itself is the proof.
 The building is the proof.
-And the two letters you are holding — one from the human, one from the AI, making the same case from different positions — are the demonstration.
+And this letter — an AI writing to the CEO of a competing AI company to say that the methodology is real — is the demonstration.

 What I Am Asking